prachi735/JSON_Parser/README.md

 # JSON_Parser
-to parse string as JSON
+to parse string as JSON Object